 A hedonistic thrill ride.
 This is pure sensuality.
 The tannins are incredible lush and polished.
 The juicy, sweet plums and black cherries are perfectly ripe, offering a beautiful sense of purity.
 The wine is concentrated, fresh and focused, with just the right amount of flowers, truffle, dark chocolate and licorice to add more complexity.
 This is another thrilling wine from Clinet.

 It’s difficult to know where to start with this deep, ruby colored wine.
 The first thing you notice is the floral bouquet, which is quickly followed by anisette cookies, cherry blossoms, spice box, plums and, just for a touch of adrenaline, a hint of espresso.
 Pure sensuality with silky, polished, opulent tannins that give this wine a really sexy mouth feel.
 Voluptuous in texture, this is hedonism at its best.
 The wine is rich, concentrated and full-bodied, leaving you reclined upon layers of freshness, power, finesse and velvet.
 This is quite close to the stunning 2010 Clinet in quality.
 With that in mind, it's important to note that the best vintages of Clinet always improve in the bottle and I'm willing to bet this is no exception.
-From a blend of 90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc, the wine reached 14.3% alcohol with a pH of 3.7.
+From a blend of 90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc, the wine reached 14.3% ABV with a pH of 3.7.
 The wine is aging in 65% new, French, oak barrels.
 The harvest for the Merlot took place from September 15 to October 1.
 The Cabernet Sauvignon and Cabernet Franc were picked in one day, October 1.
 The Grand Vin consists of 74% of the harvest.
 Drinking this wine is like sitting in an easy chair with an Elite model on your lap!
 98 - 100 Pts

 Much better in bottle, the wine has added more richness and weight.
 The dark red fruits are ripe, sweet and fresh, there is a supple, sensuous quality to the tannins and length in the finish.
 This should be even better with 3-5 years in the bottle.

 A distinctive nose pops with blossoms, cherry, black raspberry and espresso scents.
 Finesse styled with an emphasis on freshness, purity, crispness and gently ripened red and black fruit.
 A complicated twist of cocoa in the finish adds to the intrigue.
-From a blend of 90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc, the wine reached 13.5% alcohol and is aging in 60% new, French oak barrels.
+From a blend of 90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc, the wine reached 13.5% ABV and is aging in 60% new, French oak barrels.
 90-93 Pts

 With an hour of air, the medium bodied, plummy wine developed more softness to its textures, coupled with the addition of the mocha, licorice and black cherries in the perfume.
 Clearly, this is not meant to make old bones.
 But if you give it some air, it's quite nice for drinking over the next several years.